 The golden retriever consistently tops the list of most loved family pets.
 Usually associated with children and suburban life, and, with their love of water and natural retrieving ability, the golden retrievers are also excellent companions to hunters.

-The golden retriever was one of the top 10 breeds for the year 2008.
-Click here for the complete story on Top Dog Breeds of 2008.
+The golden retriever has been one of the top breeds based on the American Kennel Club (AKC) tallies.
+Click here for the complete list of top dog breeds - Top Dog Breeds of 2012 - Most Popular Dogs.

 History and Origin